shivannis/xandr-docs-public/xandr-docs/articles/monetize/difficulties-with-exact-budgeting.md

 ## Speed and volume

-Xandr sees over 700 billion impressions every day (as of mid-2022), or more than 8 million impressions each second.
+Microsoft Advertising sees over 700 billion impressions every day (as of mid-2022), or more than 8 million impressions each second.
 Our standard auction timeout is currently 200 milliseconds.
 Therefore, during the course of an auction, it is possible for us to see 1.6